Tutorial

 3. Put the database driver where Tomcat can see it.

-You can give it this access by placing the database driver (a single jar file) in:
+We need to give Tomcat access to the database driver classes.
+You do that by placing the database driver (a single jar file) in Tomcat's lib directory, as in:

 You must edit electricity.xml for the following items: